 A lawyer who is a member of a law society in another Canadian jurisdiction can practice in Saskatchewan by:

-*Please note, foreign lawyers and students who hold law degrees from foreign law schools (and who have not been admitted as a lawyer in a Canadian jurisdiction) do not qualify for transfer under mobility agreements.
-Those applicants must complete the requirements for students-at-law, located in the Students section.
+*Please note, foreign lawyers and students who hold law degrees from foreign law schools do not qualify for transfer under mobility agreements.
+Those applicants must complete the requirements for students-at-law, located in the Applying for admission as Student-at-Law section.

 Further information related to the various mobility agreements can be found at the Federation of Law Societies of Canada website.